hpatel530/Module1-Project1/README.md

 # Your code here - remember to use markdown cells for comments as well!
 ```

+## **Introduction**
+Microsoft has decided to create a new movie studio and they are looking for a team to help them better understand the movie industry.
+The team will be in charged with doing data analysis and creating a presentation that explores what type of films are currently doing the best at the box office.

+The database that was chosen was the IMDB's Top 250 Films.
+The ratings are calculated by using a combination of fans and critics.
+The decision was based on using a database that only consisted of highly rated films and not a database that consist of every film in the market, which could produce outliers and misleading numbers.

+I took on 'what the fans love' approach and did not pay much attention to the box office numbers.

+For example look at the data for the following movies;

+Alice in Wonderland (2010) IMDB Rating: 6.4/10 World-wide Gross: 1  Billion

+Transformers: Age of Extinction (2014) IMDB Rating: 5.6/10
+World-wide Gross: 1.1 Billion

+The Godfather (1972) IMDB Rating: 9.2/10
+World-wide Gross: 246 Million

+The Shawshank Redemption (1994)	IMDB Rating: 9.3/10
+World-wide Gross: Less than 29 million

+Movies that made a splash at the box office had low user/fan ratings.
+On the contrary, movies with high ratings didn't do so well at the box-office.
+Actually, they stunk.

+Why is that?
+Better marketing?
+More movie-watchers this generation?
+How would a film like The Godfather or The Shawshank Redemption do in this generation?
+We may never know.
+But, what we do know, is the fans love these types of films and I will present to you why.

 ## WEB Scraping IMDB TOP 250

 **Using the get() method to retrieve a website**